mestrad2/jmj-electronics/README.md

 - Developers will spend hours researching.

-- Current bug: while completing the form for updating the products database an update is sent when each form field is completed.
-This results in multiple incomplete data entries.
+- Current bug: issues with remove items from cart.
+Cart is removing all items instead of specific items.

 - Future development: separating the products into various tables and then using SQL tools to merge relevant data into the "shopping cart".